coolhango/Virus-Ultimate_Python/README.md

-# 🦠 Virus-Ultimate_Python
+# 🦠 InfiltratorX.py

-Welcome to **Virus-Ultimate_Python** — a collection of Python-based prank scripts meant for **educational and entertainment** purposes only.
-These notebooks are designed to surprise, confuse, and amuse — while helping you learn about Python’s interaction with systems.
+Welcome to **InfiltratorX.py** — a comprehensive collection of Python-based prank scripts crafted for **educational and entertainment purposes**.
+This repository offers a range of tools designed to simulate system disruptions, automate user interactions, and generate unpredictable behaviors, providing insight into system manipulation and automation techniques.
+While these scripts are intended for responsible learning and testing in controlled environments, they also offer a deeper understanding of how vulnerabilities can be exploited in real-world scenarios.

 > ⚠️ **DISCLAIMER:** This repository is for **educational use only**.
 Do not run these notebooks on any system you do not own or without full permission.
 Always test in a sandboxed or virtual environment.
 The code is meant for learning, not for harm.